stevek-ngdata/lilyproject/tools/archetype/archetype-mapreduce/src/main/resources/archetype-resources/README.txt

 To run this example:

- - check the jobtracker port in MyJob.java (check mapred-site.xml on your jobtracker host.
-Common values are 8021, 9001 and 8012.)

  - compile this project using "mvn install"

  - have a Lily stack running, e.g. using launch-test-lily